Seed regulatory modernization

 Ministerial exemptions for potatoes (excluding seeds) are covered by the Safe Food for Canadians Regulations under the Safe Food for Canadians Act and are outside the scope of SEED-RM.

-3. Seed regulatory modernization working group
+3. Seed regulatory modernization working groups

-Working group members:
+Working group members include:

 - producer groups